eth-cscs/Tiled-MM/README.md

 ## Performance

-The benchmarks were performed on a single node of Piz Daint Supercomputer (Cray XC50), equipped with `P100` GPU.
+The benchmarks were performed on a single node of Piz Daint Supercomputer (Cray XC50), equipped with a `P100` NVIDIA GPU.
 We compared the performance of our library `Tiled-MM` with the vanilla version of `cublasXt` and also with the manually tuned version of `cublasXt`, where we manually set the tile size to `4000` and enabled the pinned memory mode. `Tiled-MM` was substantially faster than the vanilla version of `cublasXt`, and achieved similar performance as the manually tuned version of `cublasXt`, as can be seen from the results below.
 <p align="center"><img src="https://github.com/kabicm/Tiled-MM/blob/master/docs/performance.svg" width="90%"></p>

 In the benchmark, we used `double precision`, `square matrices` given in `column-major` ordering, and `alpha = beta = 1.0`.